 As much and as long as you can shape, move, and even configure style elements to your liking, bear in mind that there are still limitations.
-Webflow always builds the websites using CSS and HTML; therefore, the underlying code behind every component has to remain as clean as possible in order to make a functional and responsive website.
+Webflow always builds websites using CSS and HTML; therefore, the underlying code behind every component has to remain as clean as possible in order to make a functional and responsive website.

 This implies that you cannot cram visuals or draw random shapes any way you please.
-Webflow web development platfrom gives you the liberty to piece your dream website together element by element.
+Webflow web development platform gives you the liberty to piece your dream website together element by element.
 But it is critically important to respect the simple fact that its code limits everything that appears in the semi-visual website builder.

 Nevertheless, you can add nearly anything to your site if you know precisely how to go about it.
 Webflow also gives you a choice to get started as a complete newbie or beginner.
 This means you don’t have to get worked up or fret about not knowing anything about adjusting elements on a web page.

 But you need to check the ‘I don’t write code’ box when signing up in order to allow Webflow to automate most of the website-building process for you.
-Besides the numerous automated processes you will encounter, Webflow web development platfrom is very conscious of its users.
+Besides the numerous automated processes you will encounter, the Webflow web development platform is very conscious of its users.
 And this is why you will come across user-friendly words that describe some of the complicated jargon you come across.

 As regards simplicity, Webflow sacrifices several CSS features and brings down website building into pre-defined options and frequently-used parameters.

 Users of Webflow can build websites from any of the 30 free templates as well as 100 paid templates that will you will come across in the Webflow library.
-Premium templates provide much more in terms of styles, assets as well as level of detail.
+Premium templates provide much more in terms of styles, assets as well as the level of detail.
 You may have to pay as much as $80 to purchase one of these premium templates.